jandre/passward/README.md

 # Q&A

-1. How do I add read-only users?
+*Q. How do I add read-only users?*

 A delightful question!
 Simply give the user read-only access to the remote repository to the vault.

-2. Should I store my passwords in Github, even if they are encrypted?
+*Q. Should I store my passwords in Github, even if they are encrypted?*

 Probably not.
 You should use a private git server if you can.